 “The antagonism between the technological development towards perfectly clean digital radio sound and the common idea of radio as a noisy analogue medium is crucial for contemporary radio research.
 From a literary and media studies perspective this antagonism can be scrutinized very well in the extensive corpus of over 40 radio plays by the German radio artist Andreas Ammer.
 Especially three of his works, which he created together with the German noise musician FM Einheit, are examined thoroughly within my PhD project.
 These plays are “Apocalypse Live” (1994), “Deutsche Krieger I – III” (1995/1997) and “Crashing Aeroplanes” (2001).
 All three of them broach the issue of “the noises of radio art in the digital age” by the means of catastrophic plots.

-I have written all my life: essays, diaries, letters, columns, articles, seminar papers, speeches, radio features, lectures.
+I have written all my life: articles, features, essays, diaries, letters, columns, seminar papers, speeches, lectures.
 I have experienced writing as burden and as bliss.
 Writing never stopped to fascinate me.
 Still I felt unsatisfied with my way of writing.
 Most of the time I have written for money as I used to work as a journalist since my teenage years.
 This is certainly not the worst reason.
 But I always had this other longing.
 I wanted to experience a different kind of wirting and yet not a poetic, fictional one.
 I was looking and longing for way of writing about the world, about so-called “reality” as well as about art I neither learned at school for journalism nor at university, especially not at German university.
+Eventually today a friend of mine drew my attention to this interview on writing with the British anthropologist Alan Macfarlane.

 Three days after the terror attacks in Paris, four days after the massacer which the suicide bombers caused in Beirut, in the middle of the biggest refugee track through Europe since World War II, during an evil war in Syria and daily terror in Israel, Iraq and so many other places since decades: I still feel speechless and deeply sad.
 On the contrary to so many politicians and demagogues and their immediate response to the terror attacks.
 All over the planet they seem to know the answers right away and cannot wait to spread their verbal build-up of arms via any channel of communication.
 But their hatred and racism, their cry for war and revenge is no answer.
 It never was and it never will be.